Workers API Reference¶

 Submission Queue (Client-Side Task Queuing):

-Workers support client-side submission queuing via the max_queued_tasks
+Workers support client-side submission queuing via the max_queued_tasks parameter.

 This prevents overloading worker backends when submitting large batches of tasks.